European shares slump, led by commodity stocks, banks

 By Sudip Kar-Gupta and Danilo Masoni

-LONDON/MILAN, Jan 20 European stocks dropped on Wednesday as a relentless slide in oil prices hit world markets, with a leading European index falling to a 15-month low.
+LONDON/MILAN, Jan 20 European stocks dropped on Wednesday as a relentless slide in oil prices hit world markets, with a leading regional European equity index falling to a 15-month low.

-Concerns about the global economy and weak oil prices are making stocks too risky, several traders and investors said.
-Others looked to central banks to help calm nerves.
+Several traders and investors said it remained too risky to buy into the stock market at present, given concerns about the global economy and the weak oil price, while some flagged hopes of central bank moves to help calm nerves.

-The pan-European FTSEurofirst 300 index fell 2.8 percent by 1457 GMT, after dropping to its lowest intraday level since October 2014.
-The euro zone's blue-chip Euro STOXX 50 index fell by 3 percent.
+The pan-European FTSEurofirst 300 index < .FTEU3> fell 3 percent to its lowest level since October 2014, while the euro zone's blue-chip Euro STOXX 50 index also fell by 2.7 percent.

-Germany's DAX slid 2.6 percent, leaving the DAX some 24 percent below a record high reached last April.
+Germany's DAX < .GDAXI> slid 2.9 percent, leaving the DAX some 24 percent below a record high reached last April.

+European equities have steadily lost ground since last April, as concerns about a slowdown in China, the world's second biggest economy and a leading consumer of metals and oil, have hit world markets.

-Clenow said he had no "long" positions -- bets on future gains -- in European equities at present, although he added that economic stimulus measures from the ECB would provide an element of support.
+Clenow said he had no "long" positions -- those betting on future gains -- in European equities at present, although he added that economic stimulus measures from the ECB would provide an element of support.

-No sector in Europe made gains.
-Italian banks led European banking stocks lower after Italy's Monte dei Paschi said some customers had been pulling savings out.
-Monte Paschi was last down more than 18 percent.
+No sector in Europe was trading in positive territory.
+Italian lenders led European banking stocks sharply lower as concerns over liquidity surfaced after Italy's Monte dei Paschi said some customers had been pulling savings out.
+Monte Paschi fell as much as 18 percent.

-Many investors were wondering about the pace at which people were closing accounts and selling Italian bank bonds, Anthilia Capital's Sersale said.
-"I wouldn't call it a bank run but definitely outflows," he said.
+Sersale said many investors were wondering about the pace at which people closed their accounts and sold Italian bank bonds.
+"I wouldn't call it a bank run but definitely outflows," he added.

 Hantec Markets' analyst Richard Perry said it was too risky to buy into European stocks for now.